mickymacirl/CI-P4-ICSB/README.md

  2. Stand Alone Pages Setup

-    > The stand alone pages milestone is for comparatively tiny pages with insufficient stories to justify a full milestone.
+    > The standalone pages milestone is for comparatively tiny pages with insufficient stories to justify a full milestone.
 Rather than generating milestones for minimal features like error pages, these minimal features were categorized under this milestone.